IATA-Cargo/ONE-Record/2023-12-standard/API-Security/IATA-1R-DM-ReleaseNote.md

 ## Scope of the release
 This release includes improvements and selected feature redesign.
 More details on the release can be found in the [ChangeLog](assets/changelog.md)

+## Additional Information

+You can discover more details about the API and security aspects of ONE Record by visiting the following link: https://iata-cargo.github.io/ONE-Record/